 We used to say that hot flushes lasted, for most women, for just two or three years around the menopause.
-However, a study last year suggested they may last much longer than that - an average, in fact, of seven years, starting up to three years before your last period.
+However, some studies suggest they may last much longer than that - an average, in fact, of seven years, starting up to three years before your last period.
 In some women, hot flushes start around the time of their last period, and in these women the average length of hot flushes is about three and a half years.

 Vaginal dryness is another common problem - as well as making sex uncomfortable, it can make you prone to urine infections, vaginal soreness and sometimes incontinence.
 Unlike hot flushes, vaginal dryness doesn't tend to settle with time.
 Topical HRT (in cream, pessary or flexible vaginal ring form) can be extremely effective.
 Because the dose is so small, the risk of side effects is very low.
 Non-hormonal vaginal moisturisers (your pharmacist can advise) are an alternative.

 - Topical HRT - there are several creams and pessaries containing oestrogen that you can apply from once a day to once a week to relieve symptoms.
 Doctors recommend you tail them off every few months to check if you still need them.
 There is also a vaginal 'ring' which your doctor can fit, which releases small amounts of oestrogen.

 - Replens® - this is a non-hormonal vaginal moisturising cream which you apply every three days.
 It works much better than water-based gels like K-YJelly® and is available from your pharmacist as well as on prescription.

 Putting on a few pounds